schneebergerlab/GameteBinning/Pipeline.md

     genetic_map_limited_markers.txt --genetic map with 216 ordered markers, see here /path/to/GameteBinning/file_aux/GMaps/genetic_map_limited_markers.txt zphase_contigs_linksage.txt     --linkage groups with 653 non-ordered markers, see here /path/to/GameteBinning/file_aux/LGs/zphase_contigs_linksage.txt

-Of course, for different species, this would be different.
+Note, for different species, this would be different.
+We will later use the 216-ctg genetic map as a backbone (together with the phasing-of-contigs given by the 653-grouping) to insert un-mapped contigs, i.e., to get a more complete genetic map.

 ##### Step 12.
 Deletion marker definition (= select large regions without SNP markers)